Tomatoes and Other Edibles 2026

 Ordering Info

 Please use our contact form to order plants or book a private browsing session once the weather warms.
-Include your phone number as a back-up contact and list the plants you’d like and numbers wanted.
+Click on Plant Sales in the drop down menu, include your phone number as a back-up contact, and list the plants you’d like and numbers wanted.
 We’ll get back to you with an itemized invoice, payment options, and pick-up information.

 Edibles: Tomatoes, Veggies, Fruits, and Herbs